JosephineO123/azure-network-resource/README.md

 <img src="https://i.imgur.com/XH075BK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Choose a username and password that will be easy to remember.
+Choose Standard 4vcpu as the size and pick a username and password that will be easy to remember.
 </p>
 <br />